Biostatistics Student Handbook

 Master’s Core Examination

-The Master’s core examination is a written in-class two-day exam focusing on the five required biostatistics and statistics courses.
+The Master’s core examination is a written in-class two-day exam focusing on the required biostatistics and statistics courses.
 The exam is three hours each day.
-The first day covers STAT:4100 and STAT:4101 and the second day covers BIOS:5710/5720/5730.
-Each of the five exam sections is expected to be approximately 60 minutes in length.
+The first day covers the STAT:4100/4101 section.
+The second day covers the three sections BIOS:5710/5720/5730; each of which is expected to be approximately 60 minutes in length.

-The MS Core Examination is designed to assess the five core areas of the MS curriculum.
-Each section is independently graded on a 100-point scale.
-A section score above 70 is considered passing level, while a score below 70 is indicative of deficiencies in the student’s understanding of the core material for that section.
-Passing all five sections of the examination is sufficient to pass the overall examination.
-Students who score below 70 in one or more sections will be evaluated on a case-by-case basis.
+The MS Core Examination is designed to assess the four core areas of the MS curriculum.
+A section score above 70% is considered passing level, while a score below 70% is indicative of deficiencies in the student’s understanding of the core material for that section.
+Passing all four sections of the examination is sufficient to pass the overall examination.
+Students who score below 70% in one or more sections will be evaluated on a case-by-case basis.

 This exam is offered twice per year, in late July and mid-January.
 The exam may be repeated once.
 M.S. students are expected to take the examination before the start of their third semester.
 Copies of past exams are available for review on the shared network folder: P:\BIO\Admin\Biostat Shared by All\MS Core Exams.
 Any student who has a disability that may require some modification of seating or testing must inform the Graduate Program Administrator when intent is declared to take the examination.